 - World War I was the first armed conflict where aircraft were used.

 - The conditions in WWI trenches were so horrifying that they gave their name to numerous ailments that occurred there.
-These include: ‘Trench Foot’ (a fungal foot infection), ‘Trench Nephritis’ (an inflammation of the kidneys) and ‘Trench Fever’ (a painful infection caused by lice).
+These include: ‘Trench Foot’ (a fungal foot infection).
+‘Trench Nephritis’ (inflammation of the kidneys), and ‘Trench Fever’ (a painful infection caused by lice).

 Remembrance Day Poems for Kids

-Encourage your children to either write out one of these two Remembrance Day poems or for older children maybe rewrite the poem in their own words.
+Encourage your children to either write out one of these two Remembrance Day poems.
+Or older children may rewrite the poem in their own words.
 Or write an article about what it must have been like for the soldiers in World War I.